Gemstone rings have a long, rich history as fashion statements and symbols of relationships — as well as a way to show status and wealth.

 Now you can customize these beautiful souvenirs of the past with your very own palette of rich reds, cool blues and warm yellows — and every shade in between.

 Note: This is not a typical coloring book!
-It features authentic vintage jewelry images from decades ago.
-See this page for a preview of everything that’s inside this book.
+It features authentic vintage images that were drawn many decades ago.
+See the sample pages on this page for a preview of what’s inside this book.